davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

   -rw-r--r--@ 1 david  staff  1515 Jul 19 09:05 package.bluej
   ```

 - As you can see, this is just an old Java project that is compatible with BlueJ.
-Let's suppose that your instructor wants you to restructure the contents of this directory in a certain way before submission.
-Here's what you need to do:
+Let's suppose that your instructor wants you to restructure the contents of this directory in a certain way before submission, and here's what you need to do:

   - Remove all files ending `.class`, `.ctxt`, and `.bluej`.
 You should not have remove files one-by-one.
-  - Rename `README.TXT` to `README.txt` and then open it up for editing.
+  - Rename `README.TXT` to `README.txt`.
-  - Create a new directory called `src/` and all files ending in `.java` must be stored in it.
-Move them in there now.
+  - Create a new directory inside `cs240-lab-cmdline/` called `src` and all files ending in `.java` must be moved inside it.
-  - If you list files, you should have this in your working directory:
+  - If you list files again, you should see this in your working directory:
     ```
        -rw-r--r--@ 1 dchiu  staff  471 Jul 19 09:05 README.txt
        drwxr-xr-x@ 7 dchiu  staff  224 Jul 19 09:20 src